ballerfuturistic/sfmnauts/general/portception.md

 **Garry's Mod:**
 * Bones renamed to Valve Biped format, but usually the old HL2 format
-* Finger bone rolls changed, rest position modified into a claw state
+* Finger bones reoriented, finger rest positions modified into a claw grip
 * Double compression on textures, **DO NOT** extract from a VTF texture with DXT compression
-* Facial bones are often removed in favor of vertex flexing
+* Facial bones are often removed in favor of vertex flexes
 * Rigging loss due to Source's weighting limitations (SFM is no different!)
 * Possibly reduced bone count due to Gmod being an older engine branch
 * Damaged mesh data, rigging, and smoothing errors, due to author inexperience
 * Semi DeviantArt community, extremely varying levels of quality

 **MMD (MikuMikuDance):**
-* Skeletons are completely replaced, model is rerigged to the dancing anime girl skeleton
+* Skeletons are completely replaced, model is rerigged to a dancing anime girl skeleton
 * Excessive material reassignment
 * Textures are often modified from their original state, especially specular maps
 * DeviantArt/Weaboo community, although surprisingly they often produce much higher quality work than XNA users